Johny49/e-commerce-back-end/README.md

 ## Technologies
 - JavaScript
 - Node.js
-- Inquirer.js
+- Express
-- mySQL
+- MySQL
-- ASCII-Art Logo
+- Sequelize

 ## Project Status
 Project is: completed and functioning as intended.
 Potential future improvements include:
-* Delete a department, role, or employee
-* Update first name, last name of employee
-* Improved handling of names containing a space
-* Ability to view employees who report to a chosen manager
-* View all employees in a chosen department
-* View all employees with a chosen role
+* Creation of front end website or mobile app to access the back end data